halans/Replit-WcagInspector/README.md

 - Detailed Analysis Reports: View detailed findings and recommendations for each criterion
 - Code-level Insights: Identifies specific HTML elements with accessibility issues
 - Actionable Recommendations: Provides clear guidance on how to fix accessibility problems
+- Export Options: Download reports as PDF or CSV for sharing and documentation

+## Recent Updates

+- Improved keyboard navigation and focus management for better accessibility
+- Added dark mode support with system theme detection
+- Enhanced PDF export functionality with clean, readable formatting
+- Implemented SEO optimizations including meta tags, robots.txt, and sitemap
+- Added comprehensive user interface for filtering and exploring results
+- Fixed various accessibility issues to ensure the tool itself is accessible

 ## Tech Stack